hpc-unibe-ch/pocket-ubelix2/README.md

 ## Description

 By default the environment can setup a number of maschines - at least for every subrole used in UBELIX and where it makes sense additional ones.
-This mimic UBELIX' infrastructure.
+This mimics UBELIX' infrastructure.
 Additionally it features bash scripts to setup a puppetmaster and to provision puppet on all other machines.
 The puppetmaster then enables testing of puppet/hiera code before rolling out to UBELIX.